andrew/ultimate-awesome/README.md

 - [awesome-angular-components](https://github.com/chyngyz/awesome-angular-components) - This project is no longer supported.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [fucking-android-open-project](https://github.com/Correia-jpv/fucking-android-open-project) - A categorized collection of Android Open Source Projects, More powerful web version.
 With repository stars⭐ and forks🍴.
+- [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
+Any genre.
+Any platform.
+Any engine.
+With repository stars⭐ and forks🍴.
 - [awesome-design-patterns](https://github.com/DarLiner/awesome-design-patterns) - 优秀软件与架构设计模式资源收集。包含10种常见的软件架构模式、GoF设计模式、云架构模式、微服务和分布式系统、大数据、数据库等.
 - [awesome-tee-blockchain](https://github.com/dineshpinto/awesome-tee-blockchain) - A curated list of resources for learning about Trusted Execution Environments (TEEs) in the context of blockchains. .
 - [Deep-Learning](https://github.com/ElizaLo/Deep-Learning) - Implementation of Deep Learning Algorithms and useful information (courses, books, videos, etc.).